Taylor Swift On Happiness: ‘There Is No Happily Ever After’

 — OK!
 Magazine USA (@OKMagazine) April 30, 2019

-Swift said she was energized when making her latest album, which she was grateful for.
-She admitted that sometimes she has felt scared about everything, so she was conscious about how she felt with the new songs, and was happy about the excitement surrounding her new single.
+Swift said that she was energized when making her latest album, something which she was grateful for.
+She admitted that sometimes she has felt scared about everything, so she was conscious about how she felt with the new songs — and was happy about the excitement surrounding her new single.

-When asked what story she was telling with the album, she said it was a “big” story, but did not reveal much about it, saying she wanted fans to be surprised when it came out.
+When asked what story she was telling with the album, Swift said it was a “big” story, but did not go into further detail, saying she wanted fans to be surprised when the album was released.

 As for the album, it has yet to be released, and there is no official release date.
-Fans are also in the dark about the name of the album as well.
+Fans are also in the dark about the name of the album, as well.